Dr Alexander Williams, MA (Cantab) MJur PhD

-Alex Williams holds degrees from the universities of Cambridge (BA, 2003-2006; MA, 2010) and Durham (MJur, 2007-2008; PhD, 2008-2012).
+Alex Williams holds degrees from Cambridge (BA, 2003-2006; MA, 2010) and Durham (MJur, 2007-2008; PhD, 2008-2012) universities.
 He became a Lecturer in Law at Durham in 2010, having been a Graduate Teaching Assistant from 2008 during his PhD.
 He is also Co-Convenor of the Civil Liberties Section of the Society of Legal Scholars and a Fellow of the Higher Education Academy.
 From 2012-2014 he was Co-Director of Durham’s Human Rights Centre; from 2011-2014 he was the Law School’s Undergraduate Admissions Tutor, responsible for managing the selection of entrants to the LLB programme.

 Human Rights Centre